sparktsang/sparktsang.github.io/_posts/benefactor.md

 "For one to three years," he conceded, "your system is probably stronger.
 But over ten years?
 QQQ is stronger."

 A chill went down my spine.
 It was a single sentence, but it revealed everything.
 After all our conversations, after all the proofs, after the Tesla trade, he was still searching.
 He was still looking for *other things*.
 He had never truly understood that my system wasn't just another method; it was a foundational critique of all other methods.
-He was the only person who had read my "The First Principles of Perennial Profit" and called it "inspiring," yet he had missed its entire point.
+He was the only person who had read my "The First Principles of Perennial Profit" and called it "inspiring", yet he had missed its entire point.

 I had believed that truth, once understood, would inevitably lead to belief.
 But I was wrong.
+It never does.
+It never has.
 He had understood.
 He had just never truly believed.
 The first collapse had happened. **Understanding is not belief.**

+I thought we were building the same bridge.
+But his foundations were laid in a different world.

 <!--Act II, Turning Point II: The Collapse of Belief-->
 I don't remember what I said next.
 I probably tried, once again, to re-explain the first principles, the bedrock of causality upon which my entire cathedral was built.
 He seemed to soften, his intellectual curiosity momentarily rekindled.